JMAConsulting/date_range_form_field/README.md

 # date_range_form_field

 A Flutter package for adding a DateRange widget into a form.
+A date picker UX is provided by showDateRangePicker.
 The widget will accept InputDecoration or use the default from the app's theme.
 Additionally, the widget will accept a date format, defaulting to MM-dd-yyyy.